pwnance/blackberrymanager/README.md

 # BlackBerry Manager
-BlackBerry Manager provides an easy way to download and install BlackBerry apps on your Android device.
-Enjoy BlackBerry Hub, BlackBerry Keyboard and many other BlackBerry apps without the need of rooting your phone.
+BlackBerry Manager provides an easy way to download, install and update BlackBerry apps on your Android device.
+Discover BlackBerry's Message Hub and experience other apps made by BlackBerry such as Calendar, Contacts, Keyboard, Launcher and more.

 <b>Features of Blackberry Manager</b>
 * Download BlackBerry apps from Play Store and patch them on the fly